egor7/blog-1/csv/csv.md

 q) vs[" "; "10 31 -42"]
 ```

 kdb+ supports functional programming.
 You can easily apply a monadic function to a list via the `each` operator.
 This is similar to Python's function `map`.
 Furthermore you can derive a monadic function from a dyadic function by binding a parameter.
-This is called [projection](https://code.kx.com/q4m3/6_Functions/#64-projection) in kdb+ parlance.
+This is called [projection](https://code.kx.com/q4m3/6_Functions/#64-projection) in kdb+ nomenclature.
 Putting this together we can split a list of strings by a whitespace as per

 ```
 q) vs[" "] each ("10 31 -42"; "104 105 107")